samandeveloper/Python-data-projects/Data Visualization with Python/Plotting visualizations with Matplotlib./README.md

-## In this code, we will create different visualizations line line, bar, histogram plots and subplotting.
-The result images are as follows:
+## In this code, we will create different visualizations line line, bar, histogram plots.
+Alos, we create subplots as well.
+## The result images are as follows:

 #### 1. Line plot for immigrants between 1980 to 2013: